gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

     from microbit import *
     import music

-    cmajor = ['c', 'd', 'e', 'f', 'g', 'a', 'b', 'c'] eminor = ['e', 'f#', 'g', 'a', 'b', 'c', 'd', 'e']
+    c_major = ['c', 'd', 'e', 'f', 'g', 'a', 'b', 'c'] e_minor = ['e', 'f#', 'g', 'a', 'b', 'c', 'd', 'e']

     while True:
         if button_a.is_pressed():
-            music.play(cmajor)
+            music.play(c_major)
         elif button_b.is_pressed():
-            music.play(eminor)
+            music.play(e_minor)
         sleep(1000)

 ----

 .. admonition:: Tasks

     #.
-Play the 8 notes of D major.
-See: https://www.pianoscales.org/major.html
+Play the 8 notes of D_major.
+See: https://www.pianoscales.org/_major.html
     #.
-Play the 8 notes of F minor.
-See: https://www.pianoscales.org/minor.html
+Play the 8 notes of F_minor.
+See: https://www.pianoscales.org/_minor.html
     #.
-Play the D major scale when the A button is pressed and the F minor scale when the B button is pressed.
+Play the D_major scale when the A button is pressed and the F_minor scale when the B button is pressed.

     .. dropdown::
         :icon: codescan